 If you have been charged with a crime, we know that you may be wondering what to do next.
 If you are facing felony charges, you need to secure a criminal defense attorney as quickly as possible.
 There is too much at stake not to.

 Guilty convictions for felony charges come with serious consequences, including prison time, fines, and a damaged reputation.
-At the SMA Law Group, we will work to build a strong defensive strategy around your case.
+At the SMT Legal, we will work to build a strong defensive strategy around your case.
 When you need a felony charges lawyer, call us today.

 These Are Serious Charges